Few things fluctuate more than the economy, and many communities are still recovering from a financial crisis that took place over a decade ago.

-Recently, we talked about how this year’s tech trends are the stepping stones for the imminent flip of the digital switch already transforming countless jobs, cities, services and experiences.
+Recently, we talked about how recent tech trends – such as DARQ technologies, for instance – are the stepping stones for the imminent flip of the digital switch already transforming countless jobs, cities, services and experiences.

 However, with great power comes great responsibility, hence why the World Economic Forum discussed how to better prepare all of society for these times of change in its latest annual meeting.

 Automation continues to fast-track administrative work, customer service, agriculture and beyond.
 And while it will undoubtedly remove some tasks from the pipeline, it will also lead to the upskilling or reskilling of workers.

 We will become better trained at working alongside technology, taking on more creative and critical thinking responsibilities.
 Of course, a process needs to be established to ensure workers aren’t simply displaced by newcomers.

 The Forum, for instance, has been collaborating with Tata Consultancy Services to promote the fostering of these future skills in Argentina, India, Oman and South Africa since 2017.
 They also note governments will have to take on the brunt of investment in reskilling workers that could be displaced by technology in the next decade.